Save Taxes with Expert Assisted ITR filing.

 The dissolution of a partnership firm is different from the dissolution of partners.
 In the dissolution of a firm, the partners stop all the business activities within the firm.
 This article will tell you the difference

 A partnership is a relationship between two or more individuals who have agreed to run a business together and share the profit equally.
 The number of partners in a firm can range between 2 to 20.
-Partnership firms are regulated by the Indian Partnership Act, 1932.
+Partnership firms are regulated by the Indian Partnership Act, of 1932.
 The Partnership Agreement Act defines the rights and duties of the partners of a firm, as provided by Indian law.
 The dissolution of the firm leads to the dissolution of the partnership too.

 Documents Required for Partnership Firm Registration